 Women played important roles in WWII, even if they weren't fighting as soldiers.

 Rosie the Riveter was created as a campaign to encourage women to join the workforce.
 The picture to the left was the most well known poster of Rosie.
+To read stories about women and their work experiences and feelings during the war click here |

+Men served in the military should be greatly honored and appreciated for that.
+The women often get overlooked, though, for the contribution they added to the war.
 Without the women nurses we may have lost many great men.
 Not to mention, the economy of the U.S. would have fallen even more without the women working.
+To read about the life of Kansas veterans, men or women, visit the Kansas Historical Society |

 Our Mother's War, American Women at Home and at the Front During World War II